msaharan/tensorzero_play/my_log.md

         ```
         - Rate limit reached due to requests per minute.
 Have to see how much RPM is needed for this app.
     - TensorZero UI shows 10 inferences, consistent with 10 requests (9,561 input tokens) visible under Usage in the OpenAI API dashboard by `gpt-4o-mini-2024-07-18`.
+-  Unable to increase OpenAI usage limits because
+    ```
+    Increasing your limits
+    Your organization is currently in Usage tier 1.
+Your limits will automatically be increased once you move to the next usage tier based on the criteria outlined below.
+Visit our usage tiers documentation to learn more about the limits associated with each tier.
+    Current tier
+    Usage tier 1
+    Once the following criteria are met, you'll automatically move to the next tier:
+    At least $50 spent on the API since account creation.
+    At least 7 days passed since first successful payment.
+    View payment history
+    Buy credits
+    Next tier
+    Usage tier 2
+    ```